-Full appliance configuration backup files for Web Security appliances include:
+Full appliance configuration backup files for Web solution appliances include:

-- ٠ All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - A snapshot, including all configuration data, of Websense Content Gateway - All configuration settings for Websense Web Security, including: ٠ - Global configuration information, stored in the Policy Database (if Policy Broker is running on the selected appliance)
+- All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - A snapshot of all configuration data.
+For Web Security, this data is captured by the ٠ Websense Backup Utility, wsbackup.
+The snapshot includes: - Global configuration information, stored in the Policy Database (if Policy Broker is running on the selected appliance)

-- Local configuration information, such as Filtering Service and Log Server settings, stored in the config.xml file (if Policy Server is running on the selected appliance) - Websense component initialization (.ini) and configuration (.cfg) files
+- Local configuration information, such as Filtering Service and Log Server settings, stored in the config.xml file (if Policy Server is running on the selected appliance) - Websense component initialization (.ini) and configuration (.cfg) files.

-Full appliance configuration backup files for Email Security appliances include:
+Full appliance configuration backup files for Email Security Gateway appliances include:

-- All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - Policy and configuration data for Websense Email Security
+- All configuration files for the appliance on which the backup is run, including configuration files for the Appliance Manager - Policy and configuration data for the Email solution software

-For appliances running in Web and Email Security mode, both sets of information are included in backup files.
+For appliances running in Web and Email mode, both sets of information are included in backup files.
+If you're running in Web-only mode and the TRITON Unified Security Center is on box and enabled, data for the center will also be backed up.